dbms-ctzs/sage/README.md

     ```console
     sudo apt-get install libjpeg8-dev
     ```
   and install python imaging library Pillow in terminal by
-    ```console
+    ```
      pip install Pillow
     ```

 7. To use social authentication for login, in terminal, install :